andre-janino/JumboStoreLocator/README.md

 - marijn.deromph@jumbo.com / Password1
 - tamara.duric@jumbo.com / Password1
 - gustavo.henriquesmartins@jumbo.com / Password1

+As a side note, if you don't download the release and want to build the project yourself, you'll also need:
+- [Maven](http://maven.apache.org/download.cgi) installed and properly configured on your PATH variable.
+- Run _`mvn clean package`_ on each of the micro-services to build the jars.
+- Run _`npm i`_ on the filder-client folder to download the dependencies.

 **Note about docker image: it will be made available soon.*